wikic/wikic/README.md

 - site: Object, site config
 - page: Object, page config
 - renderContext: Object, nunjucks render context, contains [`variables in layouts`](#variables-in-layouts)
-- IS_DOC: Boolean, whether in docsPath
+- IS_DOC: boolean, whether in docsPath

 Add a plugin by passing it to [`wikic.beforeWrite`](#wikicbeforewriteplugin) or [`wikic.afterRead`](#wikicafterreadplugin).